School holiday visits to The Vyne

 Don’t worry, there’s still fun instore with our 50 things to do before you’re 11 and ¾.
 Some activities are listed in the article below.
 If you really want to let off steam, venture out into Morgaston Woods where wild play can fire young imaginations.

-Although the house, rooftop walkway, shop, tea-room and children’s play area are just for humans and guide dogs there are plenty of walks for you and your canine companion to do together.
+Although the house, shop, tea-room and children’s play areas are just for humans and guide dogs there are plenty of walks for you and your canine companion to do together.

 So that everyone can enjoy their visit to The Vyne, we ask that you please keep your dog on the lead at all times and use the bins provided.